AesopInteractive/ase-code-snippet-library/actions/README.md

 Actions
 ==========

-These are examples of different actions.
+These are examples of different actions available.